-NOTE 8 PROPOSED BUSINESS COMBINATION
+NOTE 9 PROPOSED BUSINESS COMBINATION

 On May 4, 2021, the Company announced they have signed an agreement and plan of reorganization and merger (the Agreement) whereby F&M will acquire Perpetual Federal Savings Bank, ("PFSB"), in a stock and cash transaction.
 PFSB operates one full-service office in Urbana, Ohio.
 At March 31, 2021, PFSB reported \$391 million in total assets, \$326 million in loans, \$305 million in deposits and \$79 million in tangible equity.
 PFSB is taxed as an S-Corporation.
-The expected closing date is October 1, 2021.
+The closing date was October 1, 2021.